vargaLaszlo/nodevagrant/docs/custom-settings.md

 ## Custom gitconfig

-Copy your .gitconfig .bashrc .zshrc files in the same directory as the Vagrantfile, vagrant will copy it in the box home folder during the provision process".
+Copy your .gitconfig .bashrc .zshrc files in the same directory as the Vagrantfile, vagrant will copy it in the box home folder during the provision process.

 ## Custom shellscript